dmarti/spamsink/README.md

-spamsink: Dispose of spam, in the cloud.
+# spamsink: Dispose of spam, in the cloud.

-A memory hole/tarpit for spam, based on smtp-benchmark by Marc Balmer.
+A memory hole for spam, based on smtp-benchmark by Marc Balmer.

-We knew that spammers control a lot of bandwidth, via botnets.
+We knew that spammers control a lot of bandwidth, because botnets.
+So, for a long time, people thought that just accepting and discarding spam would be counterproductive.
+The spammers get bandwidth for free, and servers are expensive.

-But now (bwah ha ha) we control much bandwidth too, because we have cheap or free cloud VMs.
-Let the games begin.
+But now lots of people have access to cheap or even free cloud VMs.
+If you have extra unused cloud capacity, you can use part of it as a spam sink.

+This is a simple way to build a stand-alone VM that accepts and drops all spam.

 ##How to use: